Ascend/ascend-deployer/README.en.md

   baseurl=https://mirrors.huaweicloud.com/epel/7/aarch64
   ```

-3. When downloading a centos-like system, you need to parse the XML files in the system source.
+3. When downloading the centos-like system component, you need to parse the XML files in the system source.
 You are advised to install the defusedxml component in python3 to improve the security against potential XML vulnerability attacks.

 ## <a name="url">Public Web Site URL</a>